 - Require users to sign in to their Google account to fill out and submit the form.
 This can be achieved by enabling any of the following settings:

-“General access > Responder view” is set to “Restricted”
+“General access > Responder view” is set to “Restricted.”

 To access this setting, simply click on the hamburger menu at the top right section of the form and change the responder access to “Restricted.”
 This will force users to sign in to their Google accounts to request access from the owner of the form.